axibase/atsd/tutorials/getting-started-4.md

 Return to **Data Entry** page and submit a new value greater than 50.

-Click on **Windows** button at the rule editor page to review the recently opened alert.
+Click **Windows** in the rule editor to view the recently opened alerts.

 ![](./resources/getting-started-4_6.png)